Forms

 Indeterminate Cylon

-Use the <meter> element to create a meter guage.
-This element is used to indicate a measurement within a known range and is semantically differen from the <progress> element.
+Use the <meter> element to create a meter gauge.
+This element is used to indicate a measurement within a known range and is semantically different from the <progress> element.

 Similar to the <progress> element, you can style a <meter> by setting --border-width, --border-style, and --border-radius directly on the element.
 The <meter> element derives its colors from the .ok, .warn, and .bad colorways.